 Q. My husband and I own four investment properties in Brisbane with 10% equity – they are negatively or neutrally geared with interest-only payments.

-We have a large investment property mortgage of $2.3 million and HECS debt but no personal or credit card debt.
+We have a large investment property mortgage of $2.3 million and we owe HECS debt but no personal or credit card debt.

 We have saved $350,000 in our offset account, own $80,000 worth of shares and have combined superannuation of $80,000.